guidogagl/physioex/docs/train.md

 # Train state-of-the-art Pytorch Models

 PhysioEx provides a fast and customizable way to train, evaluate and save state-of-the-art models for different physiological signal analysis tasks with different physiological signal datasets.
-This functionality is provided by the `train` command provided by this repository.
+This functionality is provided by the `train`, `test_model` and `finetune` commands provided by this repository.

 ## Setup